sug0/go-glitch/README.md

 * `e` the difference of all pixels in a box, creating an edge-like effect
 * `x` the current x coordinate being evaluated normalized in the range `[0, 255]`
 * `y` the current y coordinate being evaluated normalized in the range `[0, 255]`
+* `H` the highest valued color component in the neighboring 8 pixels
+* `L` the lowest valued color component in the neighboring 8 pixels

 ## Examples